madewithcnc/documentation-site/src/index.rst

    :align: center

 Made With CNC manufacturers a variety of accessories aimed at improving operator usability.
-Currently our main product is a pendant that offers a multitude of functions at yor finger tips.
+Currently our main product is a pendant that offers a multitude of functions at your fingertips.

 We are shipping handheld consoles compatible with Tormach Path Pilot machines, and soon to ship handheld consoles for PocketNC and generic LinuxCNC machines.